patrickcgray/deep_ifcb/README.md

 ## Environment Setup:

+For env setup you can either use Docker or conda.
+I recommend conda for this case since it is typically easier to access GPU hardware without containerization but I have included the Docker in case you plan to spin this up in the cloud and need it.

 `sudo docker build -t deepearthml .`

 `sudo docker run --runtime=nvidia --name ifcbcont -p 8888:8888 -p 6006:6006 -v ~/:/host -v /media/clifgray:/datarepo -it deepearthml`

+sudo docker run --runtime=nvidia --name ifcbcont -p 8888:8888 -p 6006:6006 -v ~/:/host -it deepearthml

 if you have a newer version of nvidia-docker this may be: